codepilotsf/ezpz-ui/src/routes/checkbox/+page.md

 ### Checked

-Not normally used because the CheckboxGroup `selected` prop will set which Checkboxes are checked (and overrides this property).
+Not normally used because the CheckboxGroup `value` prop will set which Checkboxes are checked (and overrides this property).
 If using outside of a CheckboxGroup, then use with the `bind:checked` directive as shown in the example at the top of this page.
 The `checked` prop can also be assigned a Boolean value like `checked={user.wantsSpam}`.